 After lunch, head over to SakéOne to sample a different type of local vintage.
 If you’ve only had the Japanese fermented rice beverage served warm in sushi bars, you’re in for a treat.
 The sakes made here are served chilled, like white wine, and pair surprisingly well with a range of foods – and cocktail mixers.
 Try a flight of craft Oregon sakes in the tasting room or tour the kura (brewery).

-Montinore Estate, less than two miles south, features a tasting room that feels like a family room.
-From their gewürztraminer to their grape juice (a great substitute for cooking vinegars or cocktail mixers), there’s unique taste in every bottle sold here.
+Montinore Estate, less than three miles south, features a tasting room that feels like a family room.
+From their gewürztraminer to their grape juice (a great substitute for cooking vinegars or cocktail mixers), there’s a unique taste in every bottle sold here.

 A 50-mile drive through Washington County, this road caroms from historic site to scenic vista.